Darshan's Preparations For Duryodhana Included Rehearsals Till 3 AM Every Day In The Bathroom!

 Darshan Rehearsed Till 3 AM!

-The actor has to get adapted to a completely different lifestyle as he prepared for his character in Kurukshetra.
+The actor had to get adapted to a completely different lifestyle as he prepared for his character in Kurukshetra.
 His typical day would start at 5 in the morning and end at midnight.
-Sharing the details from his tight schedule, he said, "From 1 to 3 am, I used to rehearse the dialogues for the next day's shoot.
+Sharing the details about his tight schedule, he said, "From 1 to 3 am, I used to rehearse the dialogues for the next day's shoot.
 There is no place in my home where I have not rehearsed the dialogues, including the bathroom!"

 Getting Used To The Costume